Effect of the degree of an initial mutant in Moran processes in structured populations: Results

 \subsection{Fixation probability}

-Let $\rho^f_i$ be the fixation probability when there are $i$ mutants in the population and we denote by $P_{i \rightarrow j}$ the probability of the transtion from the state $i$ to the state $j$; of course, for our Moran process, transition probabilities are non-zero only for $|i-j| \leq 1$.
+Let $\rho^f_i$ be the fixation probability when initially there are $i$ mutants in the population.
+We denote by $P_{i \rightarrow j}$ the probability of the transition from the state $i$ to the state $j$; of course, for our Moran process, transition probabilities are non-zero only for $|i-j| \leq 1$.
 From the total probability formula we get

 We substitute (\ref{rho2}) to (\ref{rho1}) and get

 For the number of mutants to increase from $1$ to $2$, the mutant should be chosen for reproduction, hence